sophshep/one-on-one/README.md

 # Welcome to your repo

-This is a personal repo.
-It will house all 1:1 notes, documented goals/growth things, and anything else important.
+This repo will house all 1:1 notes, documented goals/growth things, and anything else important.

 ## How does it work?